meditating daily

 Yoga Nidra is a totally effortless, fully guided meditation that methodically induces deep relaxation to alleviate physical, emotional, and mental tensions.

-What is dhyana?
+what is dhyana?

 Dhyana is a Sanskrit word translated as meditating, absorption, or union.
 All classical yoga texts originated in Sanskrit, an official language of India.
 Dhyana is also the seventh stage of the Yogic path.